The distinguishable-particle lattice model of glasses in three dimensions: Results

 \section{Results}

 Here, we simulate the dynamics of the DPLM on a 3D cubic lattice with $L=32$ at various temperatures according to the kinetic Monte Carlo update rule of Eq.~(\ref{eq:w_def}), starting from the corresponding equilibrium states.
 We will typically consider the regime of high particle density, i.e., $\phi := N/L^3 \lessapprox 1$.
 For later convenience, we define the void density as $\phi_v = 1 - \phi$.
 In the regime where both $\phi_v$ and $T$ are small so that the systems exhibit glassy dynamics, the rejection-free method proposed in Ref.~\cite{zhang2017} provides efficient numerical simulations.
+Unless specified otherwise, the results below are averaged over five independent runs with different disordered realizations of the couplings $\{ V_{kl} \}$.